YuSugihara/ancseq/README.md

 ### Example 3 : Running ancseq for codon sequence alignment

-**!!!WARNING!!!** The codon mode can take a very long time to build a phylogenetic tree.
+**!!!WARNING!!!** The codon mode can take too long time to build a phylogenetic tree.
 Therefore, we would recommend to run ancseq in DNA mode even if your alignmment is codon-based.

 ```bash
 ancseq -s test_codon.fasta \